 In general, students took their job very seriously and felt committed towards the IEP philosophy and methodology.
 They unanimously agreed that IEP provided learning opportunities, such as working with people from different backgrounds, benefit from their experiences, and sharpening their understanding of quality assurance and the institutional world beyond theoretical knowledge.
 Many interviewed students pointed out that, compared to other experiences they had, the IEP experience allowed them to become acquainted with a different approach of quality assurance and how an external evaluation can be conducted with a strong focus on quality culture and enhancement.
-Students also felt that team dynamics allowed them to better grasp issues at stake within the institution as well as to form their own view, which was felt as useful for their own experience, back in their home institution.
+Students also felt that team dynamics allowed them to better grasp issues at stake within the institution.
 Finally, some students stated that, through IEP, they have learnt to further understand the complexity of the EHEA, and how the EHEA has brought people from various systems together, through a common language on higher education.
 This trans-national dimension was felt as enriching for their own experience.